 Each encapsulates interesting bits of family lore and local history, but perhaps the most joyous and uplifting names associated with the colony’s former enslaved people, however, are Amen Corner and Hallelujah Lane, both located near the intersection of Middle and Cobb’s Hill Roads.
-The colourful titles are drawn from an old Methodist Chapel there, built between 1825 and 1827, and now known as Allen Temple after the founder of the African Methodist Episcopal Church in America, Richard Allen.
+The colourful titles are drawn from an old Methodist Chapel there, built between 1825 and 1827, and now known as Cobb’s Hill Methodist Church.
 Representing the determination and spirit of slaves and free black citizens of Bermuda, the chapel was erected in the group’s spare hours—precious moments, those, in the days before Emancipation—under the inspired leadership of a young slave, Edward Frazer.
 Although burdened by the back-breaking labour of constructing the limestone sanctuary, the congregation’s melodious songs of praise could be heard throughout the night, inspiring the appellations.

 Thus, historically, did Bermuda’s place names arise, yet the titling of the Island’s byways, hills, dales, points and bays, seems to go on.
 Each succeeding generation gets the chance to preserve some, change a few, or add new ones, drawing inspiration from newly-established surnames, from events, historic and commonplace, and from its own inventiveness, as in the names of subdivisions and hotel/condo projects like Dolphin Ridge, Grotto Bay, and the rrenaming of the former U.S. Naval Operating base in Sandys, Morgan’s Point.
 The resulting legacy is an ongoing cultural chronicle, preserving the comedies and tragedies of everyday life, the folklore and tales of our Island people, the tenancies and ownership of the land, and the marriages, deaths and even murders of those who call Bermuda home.